AI Automation/Property Management

 How Would Syntora Approach This?

-The delivered system would then write the calculated AMI tier back to a custom field in RealPage or AppFolio through their API.
-Concurrently, an automated email could be sent to the applicant, acknowledging their submission and providing a projected status based on their provided documents.
-This automation aims to significantly cut the applicant feedback loop.
-The architecture would be designed to handle typical application volumes, ensuring efficiency during peak periods like a new lease-up.
+The delivered system would then write this calculated AMI tier and any relevant status updates back into a custom field within your RealPage or AppFolio system via their API.
+Concurrently, an automated email would be triggered to the applicant, acknowledging their submission and providing a projected qualification status.
+This rapid feedback loop aims to significantly reduce the current multi-day response times.
+The architecture, including deployment on AWS Lambda for high scalability, would be engineered to effectively manage the high application volumes typical during new lease-ups of 500+ units, ensuring consistent performance.

 Get Pre-Qualified Applicants in 90 Seconds